mxvsh/drivegram/README.md

-# DriveGram - Cloud Drive based on Telegram
+# ☁️ DriveGram - Personal Cloud Storage

-> [!NOTE]
-> This project is still under development.

 DriveGram is a personal cloud storage application that uses Telegram as a drive.
+It allows you to upload, download, and organize your files using the Telegram API.
+The project is built using [Next.js](https://nextjs.org) and [Gramjs](https://gram.js.org).

+✨ The project is actively under development, expect frequent updates and new features.

 ![Group 2](https://github.com/mxvsh/drivegram/assets/31907722/0590e2d3-641a-4b50-8020-a909182d22ad)